kbuffington/Georgia/docs/customization-playlist.md

 When editing a grouping preset there are 7 different values that can be set:

 - Preset Name - The name shown only in the list box to the left
-- Grouping Query - How to adjacent tracks in the playlist should be separated into groups.
+- Grouping Query - How adjacent tracks in the playlist will be separated into groups.
 This does no sorting and will not change the order of tracks in the playlist, just adds group headers in between them.
 If the Grouping query is "%album artist% %album% %discnumber%" and "Show Disc Header" is enabled, a new group will be created for each track that does not have the same value for "%album artist% %album%" (when show CD# is checked %discnumber% and %discsubtitle% are deleted from the grouping query as disc headers will be added).
     - Example 1: Grouping query of "%album artist% %album% %discnumber%" and [multiple releases are combined under one group header](https://user-images.githubusercontent.com/2282004/109112491-63066180-7700-11eb-8b27-b8078f0b20b0.png).
     - Example 2: Disabling "Show Disc Header" so that %discnumber% is evaluated in the grouping query.
 Creates multiple group headers, [one for each disc]((https://user-images.githubusercontent.com/2282004/109112800-d27c5100-7700-11eb-908f-59f99ce0b78b.png)).
     - Example 3: Grouping query of "%album artist% %album% %discnumber% %edition% %codec%".
 Each version of the release gets [a single group header](https://user-images.githubusercontent.com/2282004/109112918-05264980-7701-11eb-823a-a9a3c3096210.png) and discs within a release get individual disc headers.